 Experience

-* Good spoken and written English
+* Good spoken and written English.
+Highly developed communication and interpersonal skills.

-* First author peer reviewed publications
+* Peer reviewed publications

 COVID-19: The COVID-19 vaccination remains the best way to protect yourself, your family, your colleagues and of course our patients from the virus when working in our healthcare settings.
 Whilst COVID-19 vaccination is not a condition of employment at this time, we do encourage our staff to get vaccinated.
 We will be checking the vaccination status of all new starters so that we can manage individual and environmental risks and so that we can support those who may be undecided about vaccination.
 If you are unvaccinated there is helpful advice and information at Oxfordshire County Council Website where you can also find out more about how to access vaccination.
 There is a current Government consultation underway which will determine whether some new starters may need to be vaccinated.